MingoDesk/MingoChan/docs/readme.md

 # This represents the URL/Domain of which the front-end application is running.
 To know where to redirect to after the login.
 BASE_REDIRECT_URL = http://localhost:8080/
 ```

+`Note that if one of the variables are missing the program will let you know on boot and cannot boot without all the .env variables being set`